divolte/divolte-collector/docs/deployment.rst

 **********
 Deployment
 **********
-This chapter describes common steps for depoying Divolte Colector in production.
+This chapter describes common steps for deploying Divolte Colector in production.

 Installtion / packages
 ======================
-The distributions provided for Divolte Collector are at this point:
+The distributions provided for Divolte Collector are:

 - A .tar.gz archive distribution containing the binaries and startup scripts.
 - A .zip archive distribution containing the binaries and startup scripts.
 - A RPM that can be installed onto Redhat / CentOS systems.
 This includes startup and init scripts.

-At this point there is no .deb distribution.
+Currently, there is no .deb distribution.
 This will be added in a next release.

 Load balancers
 ==============
 In a production scenario, Divolte Collector is typically deployed behind a load balancer, both for fail-over and load balancing.
-For high availability, users need to ensure that their load balancing infrastructure is highly available.
+For high availability, users need to ensure that the load balancing infrastructure is highly available.
 This can be achieved by specialized hardware load balancers or through DNS load balancing.
 The exact implementation of these are beyond the scope of this document.

 Divolte Collector is semi-stateless.
 This means that it is not required that requests form the same client always go to the same instance; the event will be logged in all cases.
 Divolte Collector does however build up some soft state during operation for detecting duplicate events and caching parsed user agents.
 This means that there is benefit in stickyness, but it is not a requirement.